crate/services-docs/docs/tutorials/cluster-deployment/deploy-to-cluster-marketplace/deploy-to-cluster-aws/subscribe-aws.rst

 ===================================================

-Alternatively, you can avail yourself of the possibility of an annual contract for our cloud service through the CrateDB Cloud Contract.
+Alternatively, you can avail yourself of the possibility of an annual contract for the cloud service through the CrateDB Cloud Contract.
 On AWS Marketplace, the contract is a separate product for subscription purposes.
 You can access it by going to the `CrateDB Cloud Contract landing page`_.